 Today, Maui has a laid-back-stuck-in-the-60s feel that puts you immediately in the right frame of mind.
-Everyone has a tattoo somewhere, everyone surfs or windsurfs at sunrise before going to work, everyone smiles, everyone listens to reggae and bounces with the rhythm of the music.
+Everyone has a tattoo somewhere, everyone surfs or windsurfs at sunrise before going to work, everyone smiles, everyone listens to reggae and bounces with the rhythm of the music and everyone spends time in nature at one of its many hikes.
 Maui simply confirms the idea that island living is the best type of living.

 When I worked in Manila, I used to see the Hawaiian Airlines flight every week.
 As I was checking into my Manila-Dubai flight on Thursdays, Hawaiian was checking passengers to Honolulu just one hour after our flight.
 Eventually my curiosity won and I researched the flight and the possibility of traveling.
 At only one hour longer than my Dubai flight, Honolulu did not seem such an unrealistic option anymore.

 That trip made me the coolest and luckiest person among my friends.
 It was slightly crazy, only forgiven by the fact that I was already flying 9h each way every week.
 My friend and colleague Anna came with me.
 She was flying from Australia.
 And so, from Manila and Sydney, we met in Maui.
 What an international and completely insane life we had back then.
 While my friends were going to London for the weekend I was going to Maui.
 What I did not realize at first is that Hawaii is on the other side of the date line so I would land before taking off.
 On the way back, I would lose an entire day that will never exist.

 After only a few hours on the island we realized that it had split personality.